-- A. In accordance with Title 26 Internal Revenue Code, each casino shall establish and comply with procedures for the correct reporting and withholding of certain gaming winnings and/or promotional prizes and awards.
-These procedures shall be approved by the Cherokee Nation Gaming Commission (CNGC). - B. Pursuant to the Title 31/Bank Secrecy Act, each casino shall develop and implement a written Compliance Program and system of internal controls reasonably designed to assure and monitor compliance, which includes detailed procedures used to comply with these standards.
+- A. In accordance with Title 26 Internal Revenue Code, the gaming operation shall establish and comply with procedures for the correct reporting and withholding of certain gaming winnings and/or promotional prizes and awards.
+These procedures shall be approved by the Cherokee Nation Gaming Commission (CNGC). - B. Pursuant to the Title 31/Bank Secrecy Act, the gaming operation shall develop and implement a Compliance Program and system of internal controls, which includes detailed procedures used to comply with these standards.
 The Compliance Program shall be approved by the CNGC.
-The casino shall ensure that the system of internal controls and Compliance Program remain current in respect to any changes to Title 31 or other events could impact the validity and effectiveness of the system of internal controls or the Compliance program. - C. According to Federal Law, the Title 31/Bank Secrecy Act requires the reporting of certain financial transactions and the reporting of suspicious transactions.
-Additionally, certain records are required to be prepared and maintained relative to Title 31/Bank Secrecy Act for casinos having gross annual gaming revenues in excess of One Million Dollars (\$1,000,000.00). - D. The purpose of these internal controls is to provide the casino with a framework for developing a system of internal controls/procedures to meet the requirements of Title 26 and Title 31 of the U.S.C. - E. For any Tribal authorized computer applications, alternate documentation and/or procedures which provide at least the level of control described by these standards will be acceptable, as approved by the CNGC. - F. Within this document the Title 31/Bank Secrecy Act will be referred to as Title 31. - G. For purpose of satisfying certain standards in this section, a military dependent identification card shall not be copied but may be used to establish a person's identity;
+The gaming operation shall ensure that the system of internal controls and Compliance Program remain current in respect to any changes to Title 31 or other events could impact the validity and effectiveness of the system of internal controls or the Compliance program. - C. According to Federal Law, the Title 31/Bank Secrecy Act requires the reporting of certain financial transactions and the reporting of suspicious transactions.
+Additionally, certain records are required to be prepared and maintained relative to Title 31/ Bank Secrecy Act for casinos having gross annual gaming revenues in excess of One Million Dollars (\$1,000,000.00). - D. The purpose of these internal controls is to provide the casino with a framework for developing a system of internal controls/procedures to meet the requirements of Title 26 and Title 31 of the U.S.C. - E. For any Tribal authorized computer applications, alternate documentation and/or procedures which provide at least the level of control described by these standards will be acceptable, as approved by the CNGC. - F. Within this document the Title 31/Bank Secrecy Act will be referred to as Title 31. - G. For purpose of satisfying certain standards in this section, a military dependent identification card shall not be copied but may be used to establish a person's identity; however, another form of primary identification must be obtained and copied in order to complete the transaction.